-From floating ideas to deciding on the final business name, you need to use a process that works.
-You need to be sure the name you settle on satisfies your business needs.
+From floating ideas to deciding on the final business name, you need to use a system that works.
+You need to be sure the business name you settle on satisfies your business needs.

-Many people think that when starting a new business, merging or rebranding, coming up with a good business name is the simplest step.
-They think that you can simply toss a few ideas into a business name generator, but nothing could be farther from the truth.
+Many people think that when starting a new business, coming up with a good business name is the simplest step.
+They think that you can simply get a few ideas from a free business name generator and start to make money.
+Nothing could be farther from the truth.

-Choosing a great name for your business is a bit more complicated than that.
+Choosing a great name for your business is more complicated than that.

 It’s a process that involves much more than just guesswork.
-You need to do more than simply considering name ideas from your family members and close acquaintances.
+You need to do more than simply considering name ideas suggested by your family members, close acquaintances, and a generator.

-It’s essential to create a relatable business name and one that matches your overall brand identity with the potential of growing beyond borders when that becomes an option.
+It’s essential to create a relatable business name.
+One that matches your overall brand identity while having the potential of major business growth.

 At NameStormers, we follow these steps to come up with a business name: